 - Dual heating system with dual heating

-The Hipresso superautomatic espresso maker is an extremely robust and multi-purpose machine for the coffee machine.
+The Hipresso superautomatic espresso maker is an extremely robust and multi-purpose machine for making your coffee.

-This is it if you're looking for a product that will give you a full-bodied, well-crafted espresso on each occasion.
+This is it if you're looking for a product that will give you a full-bodied, well-crafted espresso each time.

-The machine comes with the bean-to-cup option that lets you select among 11 different beverages, such as the Latte Macchiato up into an Americano.
+The machine comes with the bean-to-cup option that lets you select among 11 different beverages, from the Latte Macchiato to the Americano.

 9. Hanchen G10

 - Six outlet design

 - 2.0" LCD screen

 If you're in search of a coffee maker that basically does all the work, The Hanchen G10 is for you.

 Just one tap, and you'll have access to various drinks.